 - Assessment of EU relations with the home country

 - Awareness of financial support provided by the EU and assessment of its effectiveness

 - Sources of information

 - Country evaluation and future expectations

-To find out more about EU – Republic of Moldova cooperation and partnership, go here.
+To find out more about EU-Republic of Moldova cooperation, please go here.